Eliza Lee

-Eliza (Buckminster) Lee (1792–1864) was an American author.
+Eliza (Buckminster) Lee (1792–1864) was an American writer.
 She wrote a number of prose works in various genres, including biography, memoir, and fiction, and she translated from German.

 Biography and works

 Eliza Buckminster Lee was the daughter of a minister, Joseph Buckminster.
 She was born around 1788 in Portsmouth, New Hampshire, and was educated by her father and her brother, Joseph Stevens Buckminster, both influential Unitarian preachers in Boston, Massachusetts.
 She was home-schooled even though her father (considered a forerunner of Transcendentalism) was active in promoting better educational opportunities for girls.
 Her mother died when Eliza was still young, and besides her education she was expected to perform a myriad of domestic duties.
 At age 39, in July 1827, she married a man from Brookline, Massachusetts, Thomas Lee, a "moderately wealthy businessman" who was nine years older than she was, and retired early to spend his time on gardening.
 She, in turn, devoted herself to writing and began publishing a decade later.

 She and her family were friends with Daniel Webster, and after Webster's first wife, Grace Fletcher Webster, died in 1828, she took in one of their children, Julia, while Webster went through a period of grief.
 In 1856 she wrote a "sketch" of Webster's life, addressed to Fletcher Webster.
 Her father's education included training in Latin.
 In her memoirs of her father and her brother, she recalled, "He was in the habit of addressing familiar questions and simple household orders to his daughters in Latin, and then of explaining them or giving them the dictionary to find them out."

 Her memoir of her father and brother, which a contemporary reviewer called an "affecting and very beautiful delineation of the life and character of these two remarkable men", and continues to be cited by historians of the period.